-To help ease crowding at the elementary level until the new school opens, the district is implementing the following short-term space solutions over the next two years with the goal of being as least disruptive as possible to students and families:
+To help ease crowding at the elementary level until the new K-5 school opens, the district is implementing the following short-term space solutions with the goal of being as least disruptive as possible to students and families:

-- Construction of two additional classrooms each at Redtail Ridge and Jeffers Pond to open in the 2018/19 school year.
+- Construction of two additional classrooms each at Redtail Ridge and Jeffers Pond.

 - Continue to limit open enrollment for the 2018/19 school year up to 75 students in kindergarten and up to 1% of new students in grades 1-12.